aa-it-vasa/IOT2023-labs/lab1_instructions.md

 latency.
 You will also implement logic to perform actuation on the sensor based on user commands.

-For the lab we will use Arduino IDE: https://www.arduino.cc/en/Main/Software The IDE is already available from the provided VM and installed in the folder _arduinoIDE_, and should be start by executing the script _./arduinoIDE/arduino_

 Please do the following: